n4devca/aegaeon-website/docs/keys.md

 # JWK Keys

-Aegaeon relies on JSON Web Keys (JWK) to generate the *ID* and *Access token* given to clients after a successful authorization by one of your user.
+Aegaeon relies on JSON Web Keys (JWK) to generate the *ID* and *Access token* given to clients after a successful authorization by one of your users.

 JSON Web Keys can be created with: